AshLaw96/kuwait-travel-website/TESTING.md

 Documentation and Logs:

 - Whilst inputting my Favicon, I noticed when screens were in dark mode the image was visibly flawed.
-To fix this I had to change to a more clearer icon.
+To fix this I had to change to a clearer icon.
   - The issue: [Issue](documentation/issues/dark-favicon.png)
   - The fix: [Fix](documentation/issues/light-favicon.png)